Skip to main content

 Ava Geenen

-Ava is a first-year Ph.D. student in Philosophy.
+Ava is a third-year Ph.D. student in Philosophy.
 Before joining UNC, she received a BA in Philosophy from the University of Chicago.
 She’s generally interested in the intersection of ethics and epistemology.
 Recently, she’s been thinking about the place of epistemic humility in the face of propaganda, online radicalization and political polarization.

 Devin Lane